wickhill/aeonFlux/BLANK_README.md

 ## Getting Started

-Click on the project link, sign up - or sign in - and start adding Aeon Flux related photos!
+Click on the project link, sign up - or sign in - and start adding Æon Flux related photos!
 It could be anything - alternate profile photos, landscapes....
 However, keep in mind that, currently, the app expects (and formats!) square photos.

 ### Prerequisites